What do you when your 3 year old says no to everything, no matter what? Learn the vital tactics to discipline and handle the endless no’s.

 When phrased as a privilege, the chores become something he gets to do.
 My son loves spraying and wiping surfaces in the house because he thinks it’s awesome to spray things.
 Well, there you go—I just got him to do a chore.

 Frame the chore as a means to an (awesome) end.
 This isn’t a typical reward (because external rewards only work for so long).
 Instead, you’re highlighting a positive consequence of doing the task: “After we place our dishes in the sink, we can start the new puzzle you got.”

 The focus is on the “after” part—the fun part—and less on the means to get there.
 The chore doesn’t have to be the big battle and power struggle, but something to do so he can move on to a fun activity.

 5. Pick your battles

-If you’re like me, it’ll be a lot.
+If you’re like me, it’s a lot.

 But can you imagine living under those circumstances?
 It’s tough being a kid sometimes.
 And we have to remember that when we’re on the brink of another power struggle.